-Refer to IDIS reports to describe the amount and use of program income for projects, including the number of projects and owner and tenant characteristics
+Refer to IDIS reports to describe the amount and use of program income for projects, including the number of projects and owner and tenant characteristics or TBRA programs.

-Program Income was received in the 2015 program year from two older projects that have paid back their loans in 2015.
+Program Income was received in the 2016 program year (prior to January) from two older projects that have paid back their loans in 2016.
 Both payoffs have been for first time homebuyer/rehabilitation projects.
-Staff has utilized this program income to put back into the HOME program to assist other buyers or
+Staff has utilized this program income to put back into the HOME program to assist other buyers